Alexlly/MovieRecommendation/README.md

 ### Frontend 【important】

+The frontend can be accessed by visiting http://group30rovierecommendation.s3-website-ap-southeast-2.amazonaws.com. _**The backend must still be run locally.**_

-To set up frontend, node and npm must be installed on your machine
+Alternatively you can set up the frontend locally however, node and npm must be installed on your machine

 ```bash
 cd frontend